-Section 24.
+Section 23.
 Denying Gaming Licenses

-- A. The Tribal Gaming Commission shall not license a Primary Management Official or Key Employee if an authorized Tribal official determines, in applying the standards in Section 21 for making a license eligibility determination, that licensing the person: - 1.
-Poses a threat to the public interest; - 2.
-Poses a threat to the effective regulation of gaming; or - 3.
-Creates or enhances the dangers of unsuitable, unfair or illegal practices, methods and/or activities in the conduct of gaming.
+A. The tribal Gaming Commission shall not license a primary management official or key employee if an authorized Tribal official determines, in applying the standards in Section 21 for making a license eligibility determination, that licensing the person:

+1. Poses a threat to the public interest;

+2. Poses a threat to the effective regulation of gaming; or

+3. Creates or enhances the dangers of unsuitable, unfair or illegal practices, methods and/or activities in the conduct of gaming.

-[25 U.S.C. § 2710(b)(2)(F)(ii)(II); 25 C.F.R. § 556.5(b)]
+[25 U.S.C. § 2710(b)(2)(F); 25 C.F.R. § 556.5(b)]

-- B. When the Tribal Gaming Commission does not issue a license to an applicant for a Primary Management Official or Key Employee position, or revokes a previously issued license after reconsideration, it shall: - 1.
-Notify the NIGC; and - 2.
-Forward copies of its eligibility determination and notice of results of the applicant's background investigation to the NIGC for inclusion in the Indian Gaming Individuals Record System.
+B. When the Tribal Gaming Commission does not issue a license to an applicant for a primary management official or key employee position, or revokes a previously issued licenses after reconsideration, it shall:

+Notify the NIGC; and

+2. Forward copies of its eligibility determination and notice of results of the applicant's background investigation to the NIGC for inclusion in the Indian Gaming Individuals Record System.